ssvlabs/ssv-spec/types/docs/README.md

 ```

 If the `MsgType` is of consensus type, then the `Data` should an encoded `qbft.Message` object.
 Else (if it's of partial signature type), it should be an encoded [`PartialSignatureMessages`](#partialsignaturemessages) object.

+The `MessageID` field helps to route messages within the SSV node code, by identifying the validator/committee and the duty type.

 ## PartialSignatureMessage(s)